RiccardoFedrizzi/comnetsemu_5Gnet/README.md

 #### Running example2.py
-This example creates the same environment of example1.py but leveraging python scripts to initialise the open5GS control plane (instead of using the webUI).
+This example creates the same environment of example1.py but the open5GS control plane configuration is done programmatically without using the webUI.
+(Note: adapted the python class in the open5gs repo [here](https://github.com/open5gs/open5gs/blob/main/misc/db/python/Open5GS.py) )

 Disclaimer: all the previous subcribers registered with the webUI will be lost and a new one will be created.